Turtel216/Xanadu/README.md

 # Xanadu

-#### A simple interpreted programming language with syntax based on Rush song lyrics and titles
+#### A simple interpreted programming language running on the JVM and with syntax based on Rush song lyrics and titles

+### NODE

+#### The language is still under development and will probably undergo several changes before release.
+Keywords are most likely to change in the future

 ## Syntax